 30 years of experience w dogs/cats

 I have over 30 years of experience with dogs and cats, both my own pets and those of others.
 I've been sitting for several dogs of one friend when he travels for over 25 years -- in fact, since he moved to Seattle ten years ago, he still prefers to fly me (and sometimes my family) out to take care of his house and two Samoyeds and two cats.
 They've been here to visit us and ...

 What Tom would like to know about your dog

-I'm fine with pretty much any size or shape of dog -- I didn't select the 100+ lbs. option in the application, but I'm not unwilling to walk or sit a dog up to my own weight (about 200 lbs.) as long as he or she isn't too aggressive or playful.
+I'm fine with pretty much any size or shape of dog -- I'm not unwilling to walk or sit a dog up to my own weight (about 200 lbs.) as long as he or she isn't too aggressive or playful.
 In short, I just don't want to lose a dog I'm supposed to be responsible for to a squirrel or a bunny.

 Does your dog like (or hate) the car?
 I'm glad to pop him or her into the car and take them somewhere new, but only if it won't be traumatic or strange for them.
 My dog isn't a big car dog, though she'll tolerate it -- if yours loves to flap his or her tongue out a car window, I'm very comfortable taking them for a spin.

 I would also like to know the little things.
 If your pet likes a particular treat or a particular order of games, or does certain things when he or she is happy, sad, anxious, or whatever else, I'll want to know that so I can respond to it in the best way I can.